 I joined the Cotton Creek community in 2012, and currently teach 4th Grade.
 I am fully endorsed and licensed by the State of Colorado to teach all subjects to students in grades K-6, and English as a Second Language to students in grades K-12.
 I attended the Metropolitan State University in Denver, Colorado, where I earned my ELL K-12 endorsement in second language acquisition studies.
 I also have my B.A. in Elementary Education and Behavioral Sciences, as well as an A.S. in Elementary Education and Associate of Science.
 I served as a member and treasurer for the Association for Childhood Education International (ACEI) for two years, and am currently a member of the Teacher Educators Association (DTEA, CEA, and NEA).
-Additionally, I earned my Masters degree in Educational Technology with an empahsis in Emerging Technology, from Lesley University, this past May.
+Additionally, I earned my Masters degree in Educational Technology with an empahsis in Emerging Technology, from Lesley University, in May 2018.

 I have always been interested in, and respect, the similarities and differences in language acquisition, cultures, and family dynamics.
 I welcome diversity and incorporate student interests with technology and media for exciting lessons.
 The students and I build experiences together as well as share our unique backgrounds.
 My husband and I were married over twenty years ago, and have three amazing children who have helped to shape my pedagogy.
 I was born in Colorado and grew up attending Adams County District 12 schools.
 I am honored to work and live in this beautiful state with amazing children and their families.